formewp/forme-codegen/spec.md

 - Will `composer create project` from `forme/server`
 - Will check for dependencies

+### Bump Project Versions

+- Will bump version number in plugin or theme files ✅
+- Will update git tag ✅
+- Will update changelog using git cliff ✅
+- Will git commit and push all changes ✅

 ### Syntax and usage

 - Initially this will at least work from within the codegen project folder ✅